-Some days, you can feel it, school is just not going to happen like usual.
-Maybe the siblings are arguing, a kitchen appliance broke and breakfast is chaos, or the weather is too nice not to enjoy it.
-Whatever the situation, one of the great things about homeschooling, is that your days can be flexible, and you have the freedom to make everything educational!
-Here are some great ways to get out of the house and change things up for those days school is just not happening.
+Some days, you can feel it; school is just not going to happen like usual.
+Maybe the siblings are arguing, a kitchen appliance broke, and breakfast is chaos, or the weather is too nice not to enjoy it.
+Whatever the situation, one of the great things about homeschooling is that your days can be flexible, and you have the freedom to make everything educational!
+Here are some great homeschool field trip ideas to get out of the house and change things up for those days when school is just not happening.

 1. Ice Skating, Trampoline Park, Playground, etc. (AKA P.E.)

 If your kids are bouncing off the walls, or you simply want to schedule in some regular exercise time, taking a trip to the ice rink, trampoline park or playground is a great opportunity to get out of the house!
 It also gives mom some time to read, grade papers, or relax.